-The thresholds or levels for each of the measures that are currently, or are proposed to be, included in the Victorian GSL payments scheme are provided in Table 4.2.
+The thresholds or levels for each of the measures that will be in the Victorian GSL payments scheme for the 2016-20 regulatory control period are provided in Table 4.2.
 Table 4.2 compares the thresholds and levels for the Victorian and national GSL payments schemes and notes the factors that need to be considered in assessing whether the thresholds should be changed for the 2016-20 regulatory control period.